emmahewson/mp3-swimmon/README.md

 #### **15: No routing to 404 after event/location deletion when user tries to re-visit page**

 During testing I discovered that if a user were to try and revisit a page using the id of a deleted or non-existent event or location (e.g. by deleting the event from the 'event' page and then hitting the back button in the browser) rather than directing to a 404 page as I expected it would go to an empty event or location page.
-This also happened if a user entered their own id number, or tried to edit or delete an event or location using an ID of an event or location that didn't exist anymore.
+This also happened if a user entered their own id number, or tried to navigate directly to an event or location that no longer existed.
 I decided that this was a bad user experience as it wouldn't be clear what had happened on the blank page and any Google Map would throw a console error as it would have no co-ordinates to use in the map.

 I realised I had left out an important stage in the app routing which was to check if the database had produced a result and if not to re-direct the user to the 404 page.
 I added this in using a simple if statement checking whether the searched event, location or username was returning a result, and if not to abort to 404.